prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 <AtomGroup: 1aar (1218 atoms; 1 coordinate sets, active set index: 0)>

 This file contains 2 chains, and a flexible C-terminal (residues 71-76).
-We only want to use alpha carbon atoms of first 70 residues from chain A, so we select them:
+We only want to use Cα atoms of first 70 residues from chain A, so we select them:

 >>> calphas = ubi.select('calpha and chain A and resnum < 71')